TLanetteRose/Calculator-App-with-Vanilla-JS/codenotes.md

-08/01/2021: My theme switcher worked and I was able to use SASS variables for dark mode and themes. https://dev.to/zetareticoli/dark-mode-with-sass-and-css-variables-4f9b Now I am working on the calculator function with js
+08/01/2021: My theme switcher worked and I was able to use SASS variables for dark mode and themes. https://dev.to/zetareticoli/dark-mode-with-sass-and-css-variables-4f9b Now I am working on the calculator function with js.
+Used a switch statement for theme js and for key addEventListener.